PruvoNet/loopback-getting-started/README.md

 We added a method called `archive` to the Note model, which operats on a specific instance of it.
 When the archive method is called on a note, it will change its `archived` property to true.

-> we can achieve the change of property by using the PATCH method on the Note model directly, but for the sake of this tutrial, we added a custom method for it
+> we can achieve the change of the property by using the PATCH method on the Note model directly, but for the sake of this tutorial, we added a custom method for it

 Open the explorer and notice the `archive` method.
 Try it out on one of your already created notes